Skip to content

 Key Features:

 • A wide variety of employee shift scheduling problems are classified by the same number of shifts set on every day in a schedule cycle.
-Currently, one to forty eight shifts per day are supported.
+Currently, one to ninety six shifts per day are supported.

 • This software is furnished with innovatively developed scheduling engines and modeling tools that make it easier for users to create, update, and iteratively optimize shift schedules.
 It is no longer necessary to build an LP, MIP, or CSP model for a shift scheduling problem.
-Instead, a problem model is built in a simpler, more user-friendly way by inputting parameters and constraints into a set of dialogs.
+Instead, a problem model is built in a simpler, more user-friendly way by inputting parameters and constraints into a series of dialog boxes.

 • It provides a collection of basic shift scheduling constraints for decision-making and model-building that are extracted and derived from common and frequently used schedule requests.
 Rather than being presented as mathematical formulas (e.g. a set of linear inequalities), these constraints are expressed by descriptive phrases in dialogs.
 Multiple basic constraints may be combined to generate more complex constraints to cope with the various requirements that arise in the real world.